DE-labtory/it-chain/KEYCONCEPT.md

 ## Blockchain

 ## SmartContract
 Smart contracts are computer protocols that can facilitate, verify or enforce the negotiation or performance of a contract or make a contractual clause unnecessary.
 They usually have a User Interface and can emulate the logic of contractual clauses.
-The can execute the terms of a contract in an automated way.
+They can execute the terms of a contract in an automated way.
 They can make contractual clauses partially or fully self-executing and self-enforcing.
 Smart contracts are implemented using blockchain.
 Once a smart contract is created, it is placed in a blockchain.

 ### Advantages of Smart Contracts